Lime Kiln Club: Newspaper weekly

 The Detroit Free Press first published the Brother Gardner's Lime Kiln Club in 1878.
 Author Charles Bertrand Lewis, a Union veteran and staff writer since 1869, was a popular humorist for the paper, wrote under the pen name "M. Quad".
-Lewis's Lime Kiln Club was a fictional, African-American, fraternal organization featuring negative stereotypes of blacks in an appeal to working-class Democrats during a racially charged era.
-Lewis wrote his pieces in African-American dialect and spoken by characters with names like Brother Gardner, Waydown Bebee, and Elder Toots.
+Lewis's Lime Kiln Club was a fictional, African American, fraternal organization featuring negative stereotypes of Black people in an appeal to working-class Democrats during a racially charged era.
+Lewis wrote his pieces in African American dialect and spoken by characters with names like Brother Gardner, Waydown Bebee, and Elder Toots.
 Each Lime Kiln Club episode follows a club debate on issues of politics, economics, and philosophy.
-The absurdity and ignorance of these discussions served to satirize both African-Americans and politicians.
+The absurdity and ignorance of these discussions served to satirize both African Americans and politicians.